canonical-ols/snapstore-snap-docs/en/airgap.md

 store.

 !!!
 Neutral "Note":
-    The client devices have to be equipped with their [serial assertions](devices.md#obtaining-serial-assertions).
+    Client devices have to be equipped with their [serial assertions](devices.md#obtaining-serial-assertions).

 ## Installation